cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

 1. There currently is not way to see where the scoring system comes from within the client
 2. It does not count word guess towards letters guessed
+3. When ran on a windows command prompt, not all the symbols used are recognized and appear as question marks.

 ---